mainkoon81/DCU-project-03-BigData/README.md

 ## 1. Logistic Regression
 **[Find a DecisionSurface!]**
 > PREDICTION: based on the line best cut the data, we can guess 'pass/fail' of new student.
+ - The number of errors is not what we want to minimize.
+ - Instead we want to minimize sth that captures the number of errors called 'Log-loss function'.
 <img src="https://user-images.githubusercontent.com/31917400/39021406-93efa878-4428-11e8-8bac-04d841fbbf16.jpg" />
 <img src="https://user-images.githubusercontent.com/31917400/34471521-d497e2bc-ef43-11e7-8e70-5d232b659be0.jpg" />